jeremyw24/flutter-todo/README.md

 3. Firebase will create all the necessary configurations.
 4. Copy your clientID and paste into /web/index.html in the head under `google-signin-client_id`

-Authentication should now be functional, provided you serve the local build on porrt 5000.
+Authentication should now be functional, provided you serve the local build on port 5000.